 50 destitute aged people.

-Dr. Thasleem is committed to grow Abhaya Kshethram into the largest home for physically and mentally challenged orphans, destitute women and destitute aged people in Andhra Pradesh, India.
+Dr Thasleem is committed to growing Abhaya Kshethram into the largest home for physically and mentally challenged orphans, destitute women and destitute aged people in Andhra Pradesh, India.